 I found Vikram Seth’s A Suitable Boy at the back of my cupboard after searching for it in all the usual places.
 It was a trial getting it out but I did get it out without damaging anything.
 Aired and dusted, I’m ready for his words to shine a warmth this dreary winter.

 I bought the book, rather my father found this lovely copy for me in a bookshop in Bombay nearly a decade ago when a friend rated it highly on Goodreads, and it moved up on my ever-increasing TBR.
 This is my second attempt at completing the book but third attempt finishing the book.
 The fault is mine alone.
 I was in a phase where reading was tough.
 I already know what will happen having read the relationship parts staying up one wintry night to find the answer to the million dollar question – who will Lata marry?
 I know it’s abominable, and I usually don’t spoil books like that.
-I was unwell then, and couldn’t sit much so reading it in its entirety (the longest novel ever!) was out of question.
+I was unwell then, and couldn’t sit much so reading it in its entirety (at 1349 it is the longest novel ever!) was out of question.
 Ergo, I found a way to get to the end without breaking my back and straining my wrists (bit of an inside joke, read the book to know what it means).